mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 *   The ```overwrite``` policy overwrites the value if the header already exists in the upstream response.
 Otherwise, it adds the header and the value into the upstream response.
 *   The ```preserve``` policy adds the header and the value into the upstream response only if the header does not exist in the upstream response.

-The parameter ```qtl_if``` is introduced to add the header based on the condition.
+The parameter ```if``` is introduced to add the header based on the condition.
 A condition can be one of the following:

 *   A variable name; false if the value of a variable is an empty string.
 *   A comparison of a variable with a string using the "=" and "!=" operators.